Nkluge-correa/Model-Library/submissions/0INSTRUCTIONS.md

 8. The sixth item in "Model Details" asks about the risks associated with a model.
 If a model has an impact assessment, infer the possible impacts.
 All identified mapped risks are in the [this](../data/risks_list.md) file.
 You can also base your analysis on models which perform similar functions.

 9. The seventh item in "Model Details" is the model's publication date (e.g., dd/mm/yyyy).
+If this information is unavailable, use the "Not specified" string.

 10. The eighth item in "Model Details" is the organization responsible for developing that model.
 Use markdown notation to create a hyperlink to the organization's homepage (e.g., `[OpenAI Inc.](https://openai.com/)`).
 We also add parenteses at the end, a type for that organization (e.g., `[OpenAI Inc.](https://openai.com/) (Non-profit)`).
 Check the [submissions](../submissions/) folder for examples if in doubt.

 11. The ninth item in "Model Details" is the country of origin of that organization (e.g., United States of America).
+If this information is unavailable, use the "Not specified" string.

 12. The tenth item in "Model Details" shows the license associated with that model (e.g., MIT).
 Check the [submissions](../submissions/) folder for examples if in doubt.